MikhailDevW/Temp-indicate-for-avr128/README.md

 # Temp-indicate-for-avr128
-It's my first application for avr128 which helps to control the HV contac's temperature.
+It's my first application for avr128 which helps to control the HV contac's temperature, has been written in ~2014